 Calvary is a vibrant, growing church with friendly members of all ages.
-Pastor David Weeks is our dynamic spiritual leader who through Word and Sacrament guides us with love in the way of our Lord and Savior Jesus Christ.
+Pastor Joshua Obermann is our dynamic spiritual leader who through Word and Sacrament guides us with love in the way of our Lord and Savior Jesus Christ.
 We invite you to join us as we celebrate and explore our faith.
 It is our mission to connect people to the love of Jesus.

 Calvary Celebrates 60 years of Connecting People with the love of Jesus

-On September 10, 2006, David Weeks was installed as Calvary’s current pastor, and he continues to be a blessing.
+On September 10, 2006, David Weeks was installed as Calvary’s pastor, and he continued to be a blessing through his retirement on September 30, 2020 and as Calvary's Interim Pastor until February 28, 2021.

 The present church sanctuary and basement were constructed in 1957.